 When to Contact a Criminal Defense Lawyer

-If you’ve been detained for questioning in a criminal case, or you’ve already been arrested on criminal charges, hiring an experienced Los Angeles criminal defense lawyer is your best chance at avoiding a criminal conviction.
+If you’ve been detained for questioning in a criminal case, or you’ve already been arrested on criminal charges, hiring a Los Angeles criminal defense lawyer is your best chance at avoiding a criminal conviction.
 Don’t talk to the police until you talk to a lawyer.
+The criminal defense attorneys at Simmrin Law Group are here to help.